SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 “I’d like to write a poem about spending a rainy day in front of the fireplace, wrapped in a blanket, reading a great book.
 Could you provide me with some ideas for inspiration?”

 "You know what usually gets me stressed out.
-What can I do to minimize the chance that these things occur and decrease my reaction to them?"
+What can I do to minimise the chance that these things occur and decrease my reaction to them?"

 “Do you have any tips, based on what you know about me, for how to find more peace and balance in my life?”